AidCoinCo/aidpay-php/README.md

 You should sign the call BODY with your API Secret and then check that it matches our provided sign in HEADERS.

+Notes: this is a Server To Server http call.

 ```bash
 curl -X POST \